Overview

 Recognitions

-- IAM Patent 1000 – The World’s Leading Patent Practitioners, 2023
+- IAM Patent 1000 – The World’s Leading Patent Practitioners, 2023 to 2024

-- The Best Lawyers: Ones to Watch in America, Litigation -Intellectual Property, Washington, DC, 2024
+- Best Lawyers: Ones to Watch in America, Litigation – Intellectual Property, Washington, DC, 2024-2025

 Community

-- Federal Circuit Bar Association, Member, Amicus, Patent Litigation, Rules, and Federal Circuit Bar Journal Committees, and Hatch-Waxman/BPCIA Subcommittee
+- Federal Circuit Bar Association, member, Amicus, Patent Litigation, Rules, and Federal Circuit Bar Journal Committees, and Hatch-Waxman/BPCIA subcommittee

-- Intellectual Property Owners Association, Member, Patent Litigation Committee
+- Intellectual Property Owners Association, member, Patent Litigation Committee

 Credentials